-[Agency] is a DOJ recognized organization with its main office located at [full address].
+[Organization] is a DOJ recognized organization with its main office located at [full address].

-With this application, [agency] is seeking extension of recognition to [number] branch office locations in [list cities].
+With this application, [organization] is seeking extension of recognition to [number] sub-office locations in [list cities].

-Enclosed, please find a completed Form EOIR-31 along with an updated organizational chart to demonstrate that [agency] exercises supervision and control over its accredited representatives at the branch office locations.
-We are also providing a list of immigration law library resources available at all [agency] office locations to demonstrate that they have access to adequate legal resources.
-To demonstrate that all offices share the same funding, management, and operations, we are providing a current budget for the immigration program that includes the branch offices and a current fee schedule used at all office locations.
+Enclosed, please find a completed Form EOIR-31 along with an updated organizational chart to demonstrate that [organization] exercises supervision and control over its accredited representatives at the sub-office locations.
+We are also providing a list of immigration law library resources available at all [organization] office locations to demonstrate that they have access to adequate legal resources.
+To demonstrate that all offices share the same funding, management, and operations, we are providing a current budget for the immigration program that includes the sub-offices and a current fee schedule used at all office locations.
 We have included a list of attachments below.

-Thank you very much for your fair and rapid consideration of [agency's] request for extension of recognition.
+Thank you very much for your fair and rapid consideration of [organization's] request for extension of recognition.